acoadou/alpaca-cpp/README.md

   serialization.
 - **Synchronous by design** REST and streaming clients that you can wrap in your preferred executor, coroutine, or future abstraction when integrating with asynchronous pipelines.
+- **First-class OAuth2 support** with helpers for PKCE generation, authorization URL construction, and token exchange for Alpaca Connect applications.

 ## Endpoint coverage